Libensemble/libensemble/docs/function_guides/function_guide_index.rst

 Writing User Functions
 ======================

-User functions typically only require some familiarity with NumPy_, but if they conform to the :ref:`user function APIs<user_api>`, they can incorporate any other machine-learning, mathematics, resource management, or other libraries/applications.
+User functions typically require only some familiarity with NumPy_, but if they conform to the :ref:`user function APIs<user_api>`, they can incorporate methods from machine-learning, mathematics, resource management, or other libraries/applications.

 These guides describe common development patterns and optional components: